-The ACR Committee on Training and Workforce is pleased to present the Virtual Rheumatology Practicum for Adult Rheumatology Fellows (ViP Adult).
-This 8-week lecture series, which launched July 6, 2020, is designed for first-year fellows in training enrolled in adult fellowship programs.
-View the ViP program schedule for the schedule of topics, learning objectives, and materials to read in advance.
+The ACR Committee on Training and Workforce is pleased to present the Virtual Rheumatology Practicum for Adult Rheumatology Fellows (ViP - Adult).
+This lecture series will be held each week on Mondays and Thursdays, starting July 14 and ending August 18.
+ViP - Adult is designed for first-year fellows in training enrolled in adult fellowship programs.
+See the program for the schedule of topics, learning objectives, and accompanying reading materials.

 This program is designed for educational purposes only.
 The material presented is not intended to represent the only or the best methods appropriate for the medical situations discussed, but rather is intended to present the opinions of the authors or presenters, which may be helpful to other practitioners.
 Attendees participating in this education activity sponsored by the ACR do so with full knowledge that they waive any claim they may have against the ACR for reliance on any information presented during this educational activity.

 In this talk, Dr. Baer provides an overview of Sjögren's disease, including its underlying pathology, clinical and laboratory features, diagnostic approach, and management.
 It is intended for rheumatology fellows who will diagnose and manage this common systemic autoimmune rheumatic disease during their careers.

 Dr. Knight’s APS lecture will provide a brief historical perspective that gives important context to the diagnostic tests we order today.
 The underappreciated diversity of APS clinical presentations will be covered, as will various approaches to their treatment.
 Finally, the intersection of antiphospholipid antibodies and COVID-19 will be discussed.